mulqueenr/mulqueenr.github.io/docs/CEDAR analysis/nmt_cistopic_methylation.md

 Making an R script for cistopic processing of methylation files.

-* argv1 is a bed file with features to aggregate methylation over.
++ argv1 is a bed file with features to aggregate methylation over.
 Same as aggregate_methylation_over_region.py input.
-* argv2 is the methylation moeity.
++ argv2 is the methylation moeity.
 This is set up in argv3 of the python script.
-Example is \*[GpC|CpG].[prefix].count.txt.
+Example is \*[GpC/CpG].[prefix].count.txt.
-* argv3 is prefix from aggregate_methylation_over_region.py output.
++ argv3 is prefix from aggregate_methylation_over_region.py output.
 This is set up in argv3 of the python script.
 Example is \*.[prefix].count.txt.

 ```bash